 Lyric brings ten years of experience in global gender and development issues including women, peace and security; women’s economic empowerment; violence against women; child marriage and adolescent girls’ issues.
 She has advocated for gender-equitable policies at the United Nations, White House, State Department, Department of Defense, USAID and on Capitol Hill.
 Lyric also brings a wealth of expertise in women’s political and economic leadership, including work to document the role and influence of first ladies and to identify core elements of and develop a curriculum on women’s political and economic leadership in Afghanistan.

 Previously, she served for five years as a primary expert and strategist for Amnesty International USA’s women’s human rights program, as senior policy manager at Women for Women International, and as a project manager for overseas development contracts at DAI.
 In 2012 she served as a leadership and empowerment expert on the selection committee for the Women Deliver Top 50 Innovations and Ideas that Deliver for Women.
 In 2011, Diplomatic Courier Magazine named her among the Top 99 Under 33 Young Professionals Impacting Foreign Policy.
+In 2016, Lyric was by Professional Women in Advocacy with the Excellence in a Campaign for Women Serving Women, for her leadership advocating with the U.S. Government for the world’s first piece of foreign policy dedicated to the rights and empowerment of adolescent girls.

 Contact Lyric at email@example.com and follow her on Twitter: @lyricthompson